mgoadric/cardstock/_drafts/2018-11-07-agram-variants.md

 here is an updated version of [our analysis of Agram](http://mark.goadrich.com/articles/issue-2-1-09-recycled.pdf) that appeared in Volume 2, Number 1, of
 [Game & Puzzle Design](http://gapdjournal.com/).
-Go ahead and play a few rounds, before reading on, and see what you think of how it works.

 ### Rules